ankit61d/PySer/README.md

 ## Improvements
 This was created for fun and educational purpose.
 Any usage other than that is not advised.
-However, there are following improvements which I am working upon:
+Below are improvements which can be worked upon:
-1. Raising error when NUL byte is present in dict.
-2. If any key value pair has empty string, i.e. "", it will skip the key value pair altogther.
-3. Escape characters in strings present in dict.
+1. It does not support data types like list, tuple, set in the dict.
-4. It does not support nested dict.
+2. It does not support nested dict.
+3. While deserializer does a better job at reading input because it uses generator to  calls bytes in memory one at a time.
+Serializer's ability to handle large files and save space can certainly be improved.